tarun-bisht/tarun-bisht.github.io/_posts/2021-08-13-my-arch-setup-for-development-and-machine-learning.md

 ### Why Arch Linux
 - Most technologies somehow utilize linux in their development cycle example setting up a cloud server, web server etc. so learning linux will give you an upper hand.
-Arch Linux lets you learn and better understand how Linux works.
+Arch Linux lets you to better understand how Linux works.
 - Arch Linux is a rolling release distribution that means the new kernel version or application version rolls out as soon as they are released.
-- The most convincing reason is AUR (arch user repository) which consist mostly of any application you might think of and are easy to install.
+- The most convincing reason is AUR (arch user repository) which mostly have any application that one might think of and easy to install.
 This feature distinguishes arch Linux from other Linux distros.
-- It is way more performant than windows and ubuntu, if the lightweight desktop environment is used like Xfce then it also uses less RAM which will be helpful during training.
+- It is way more performant than windows and ubuntu, if the lightweight desktop environment is used like Xfce then it also consume less RAM.

 ### Update Mirrors